-Belgium has about 230 active breweries producing some of the most sought-after craft beers in the world.
+Belgium has the reputation for having the highest quality beer in the world.
+Also, the country has about 230 active breweries producing some of the most sought-after brews worldwide.

 Our Top 15 Belgian Beers